 At a glance, sales managers can see whether or not their team is meeting their individual goals.
 Managers can also see if the team as a whole is reaching its goals.
 The value this brings to the business is significant.
 Once companies gain regular insights into their KPIs, they see deeper into their data and generate actionable insight.

 This type of analysis is not feasible with traditional paper reports and spreadsheet tools.
+The traditional types of reporting don’t meet the requirements of today’s data management nor can they produce efficiency like an interactive dashboard where sets of data are presented in a complementary way.
 An effective dashboard combines information dynamically to measure performance and drive business strategy.
-Cloud-based, real time data visualization software enables fast, data-driven action by decision makers.
+That interactivity is indeed what drives a profitable result by visually depict important data which can be accessed by different departments.
+Cloud-based, real-time data visualization software enables fast, data-driven action by decision makers.

 So, you are now sold on the power of dashboards.
-Before you run off to the dashboard printing presses, I mean data visualization software, let’s talk about using the right ways to build and use dashboards.
-It is always best to start off with the right dashboard plan.
+Before you run off to the dashboard printing presses, we mean data visualization software, let’s talk about using the right ways to build and use dashboards.
+It is always best to start off with the right plan and implement dashboard design principles that will take into account the most relevant data of your company.
 A successful dashboard implementation will:

 - Save time across an organization: IT, analysts, managers, C-suite, etc.